-Have you ever wondered what it took to build the amazing Baby Lock sergers?
-Who are the people who invented the home serger in 1965 and have brought us countless improvements and innovations over the past 50 years?
+Baby Lock's story is fascinating!
+These innovative sergers were actually invented around 1965, pioneering the home serger market.
 My wife and I recently visited the Baby Lock factory in Yamagata, Japan.
-We enjoyed a hero’s reception and spent a full day touring the factory and visiting with the dedicated group of folks who design and build the world’s finest sergers.
+We enjoyed a hero’s reception and spent a full day touring the factory that builds the world’s finest sergers.

 When we arrived the entire factory team greeted our bus to welcome our small group of US dealers and senior management from Baby Lock USA.
 While we had a language barrier, is was easy to understand their genuine enthusiasm for our visit and their pride in sharing their efficient and inviting factory.